Access Permits

 No permit required

-The Traditional Aboriginal Owners of these areas have entered into an access agreement with the Northern Territory Government to allow people to access their waters.
+You are able to access these waters without a permit because the Traditional Aboriginal Owners of these areas have entered into an access agreement with the Northern Territory Government.

 Black, Blue and Purple Zones